-Eligibility: Services are available to UGA students, faculty/staff, and their spouses/domestic partners.
+Services are available to UGA students, faculty / staff, and their spouses/domestic partners.

 UGA students who have paid their Health Fee pay the “Fees Paid” rate (FP).
 Students who have not paid the Health Fee, spouses/partners, and Faculty/Staff will pay the “Non-Fees Paid” rate.

 Packages (packages must be used as is, not combined/separated between multiple people)

 (3) 50 minute massage sessions: $165 (FP) / $180 (NFP)

 (5) 50 minute massage sessions: $260 (FP) / $285 (NFP)

 (10) 50 minute massage sessions: $480 (FP) / $530 (NFP)

 *Packages of 3 expire six-months from purchase date.
 Packages of 5/10 expire one year from purchase date.

 Gift Certificates are available for purchase in the Physical Therapy/Massage Therapy Clinic (706-542-8634) or at the Cashier’s desk (706-542-8621).

 A medical provider may prescribe therapeutic massage, if massage therapy is deemed medically necessary for a patient’s condition.
 A prescription for massage therapy is active for 30 days from issue (first appointment must be within 30 days).
 With a current health insurance card on file, the UHC will submit your charges to your health insurance.
 However, your coverage depends on your specific insurance/plan.